geek-prateek/Weather_App/README.md

 ## Usage Instructions

-1. Clone or download the project repository from [GitHub link](https://github.com/yourusername/weather-app).
+1. Clone or download the project repository from "https://github.com/geek-prateek/Weather_App".

 2. Obtain an OpenWeatherMap API key by signing up at "https://openweathermap.org/api".